 A test script for running these tests.

 This will permit any users of a submitted library to run his own tests.
+It will also permit prospective library users to get some idea as to how the library might work in his particular environment before he even downloads it.

 Elsewhere on this website, we'll describe the test system we recommend.